ingorichtsmeier/zeebe-batch-workaround/README.md

 - `eventType`
 - `metadata.jobRetries`

+### Index `zeebe-record-job`

+As an alternative to the data from `operate-event`, these data include the `value.errorMessage` field.
+But the records won't be updated, as the `operate-*`.
+For every change, a new record gets inserted.
+You will find multiple results to a single flow node instance.

+KQL-Query-Parameter example:
+`intent :"FAILED" and value.errorMessage : *invalid and value.retries >= 0`

+The important output columns would be:

+- `intent`
+- `value.bpmnProcessId`
+- `value.processInstanceKey`
+- `value.elementId`
+- `value.elementInstanceKey`
+- `value.errorMessage`
+- `value.retries`

+Pick only the latest value for a single flow node instance.

 ## Correlate Messages to multiple Process Instances

 Use either one or multiple queries from above to identify the process instances.